| | |

 Composite Decking Outdoor Benches

-You can also make composite deck benches that follow a similar design plan.
-Use 3 pieces of composite decking on top.
+You can also make composite deck benches following a similar design plan.
+On top, use 3 pieces of composite decking.
 Create a base out of matching pressure-treated lumber.

 Our benches are 48″ long and 16 1/2″ tall.